SamuelKos/simple-editor/README.md

 GUI-editor for Python development.
 Tested to work with Debian Bullseye.
 * Walk-tabs is now Alt-tab instead of Ctrl-tab.
 Toggle theme is now Alt-t.
-* Windows support plan is dumped because of strange differences in behaviour in tkinter..
+* Windows support plan has raised again, now that I managed to setup Microsoft's own virtual machine image for win7.
+I previously tried with Wine with strange behaviour (it was related to tkinter.Tk().withdraw() positioning), can not say where was the problem, anyway, it is now gone and I can now test in Windows.

 # Featuring
 * Auto-indent